Connect with others who understand.

 Medically reviewed by Chiara Rocchi, M.D.

 If your child is living with epilepsy, you might be presented with a lengthy list of treatment options.
-Anti-seizure medication, special diets, implanted devices, surgery — all are potential ways to help keep seizures under control.
-The number of choices leaves parents and caregivers with a lot to think about, and with so many new treatments available, it’s easy to become overwhelmed.
+Anti-seizure medication, special diets, implanted devices, surgery — all are potential ways to help keep pediatric epilepsy under control.
+The number of choices gives parents and caregivers a lot to think about, and with so many new treatments available, it’s easy to get overwhelmed.

-1. How Much Treatment Will Interrupt Your Child’s Daily Life
+1. Impact of Treatment on Your Child’s Daily Routine

 Children need to take antiepileptic drugs on a consistent schedule.
-Unfortunately, sometimes their doses can interfere with school or other busy times of the day.
+Unfortunately, sometimes their dose interferes with school or other busy times of the day.
 It’s a good idea to talk with your child’s provider about the best timing for treatment and how frequently your child will require medication.

 One MyEpilepsyTeam member shared their difficulties after being diagnosed at age 7 and how adjusting medication timing helped: “Kids can be cruel sometimes if people are different.
 I changed when my meds were taken from lunchtime to snack at home.”